 Everyone knows that autumn is a beautiful time to be in New Hampshire, but winter can be an amazing season in the Granite State too.
-Fresh snow and colder temperatures mean that most people will retreat indoors and wait for spring before venturing outside once again, leaving most of the hiking trails all but deserted.
-For those of us who can't stand the idea of being cooped up all winter long, this is the perfect time to grab a warm jacket, put on some warm layers, and slip into a good pair of boots for a nice walk in the snow.
+Fresh snow and colder temperatures will send most people scurrying indoors to wait for spring, leaving most of the hiking trails all-but deserted.
+But for those of us who can't stand the idea of being cooped up all winter long, this is the perfect time to grab a warm jacket, put on some extra layers, and slip into a good pair of boots for a nice walk in the snow.

 If you're wondering which trails you should explore this winter, here are our picks for the five absolute best winter hikes in New Hampshire.

 01 of 05

 Mount Moosilauke (Benton)